Specs Toporcer: Loss of sight

 In 1951, while managing the Buffalo Bisons, Toporcer became blind after a fifth operation to save his failing eyesight was unsuccessful.

 During his time as the farm director for the Red Sox, Toporcer had begun to notice spots in his vision that were obstructing his sight.
 After visiting an eye specialist and having a lengthy examination, the doctor diagnosed him with a detached retina.
 Toporcer got the required surgery and the doctor proscribed a thirty-day bed rest, forbidden from moving his head so as not the dislodge the retina while it healed.
 Once the thirty days were over, the doctor removed the bandages to find the surgery had been unsuccessful; Toporcer had lost sight in his left eye.
 Another attempt was made to save his left eye, but it was unsuccessful.
 Then, while managing Buffalo in 1951, Toporcer began to experience problems with his right eye.
 After three more unsuccessful surgeries on that orb, Toporcer became blind in both eyes.

 The Cardinals and Red Sox held benefits to defray the expenses of Toporcer's eye surgeries, but because years of playing baseball had toughened his fingertips, he was not able to master Braille.
 He became a motivational speaker and was known as "Baseball's Blind Ambassador."

 In 1944, Toporcer wrote an autobiography, Baseball – From Backlots to Big Leagues, still considered one of the best manuals of instruction for coaches and young players.
 His life story was featured in a network TV show in which he played the lead.

 Toporcer died in Huntington Station, New York, at the age of 90 from injuries sustained in a fall at his home.
-He was the last surviving member of the 1926 World Champion St. Louis Cardinals.
+He was the last surviving member of the 1926 World Champion St. Louis Cardinals, as well as the last player profiled in Lawrence Ritter's classic work The Glory of Their Times.